dotnet/docs-maui/docs/fundamentals/windows.md

 - `MinimumHeight`, of type `double`, represents the minimum height of the window on desktop platforms.
 Valid values are between 0 and `double.PositiveInfinity`.
 - `MinimumWidth`, of type `double`, represents the minimum width of the window on desktop platforms.
 Valid values are between 0 and `double.PositiveInfinity`.
 - `Overlays`, of type `IReadOnlyCollection<IWindowOverlay>`, represents the collection of window overlays.
 - <xref:Microsoft.Maui.Controls.Page>, of type <xref:Microsoft.Maui.Controls.Page>, indicates the page being displayed by the window.
-This property is the content property of the `Window` class, and therefore does not need to be explicitly set.
+This property is the content property of the <xref:Microsoft.Maui.Controls.Window> class, and therefore does not need to be explicitly set.
 - `Title`, of type `string`, represents the title of the window.
 - `Width`, of type `double`, specifies the width of the window on Windows.
 - `X`, of type `double`, specifies the X coordinate of the window on Windows.